jdehorty/promptpacker/README.md

 **Pack It.
 Prompt It.
 Ship It.**

 PromptPacker is the ultimate VS Code extension for AI developers, prompt engineers, and anyone working with Large Language Models (LLMs).
-Transform scattered code files into perfectly formatted, context-rich prompts for Claude 3.5 Sonnet, GPT-4o, Gemini 2.0, and other cutting-edge AI models with intelligent filtering and LLM-optimized output.
+Transform scattered code files into perfectly formatted, context-rich prompts for modern AI models with intelligent filtering and LLM-optimized output.

 <div align="center">
   <img src="images/logo.png" alt="PromptPacker Logo" width="128" height="128">